 Mass overloading tolerance for grain

-Through Transport SA, the National Heavy Vehicle Regulator has information on the South Australia Heavy Vehicle Farm Gate Grain Transport Mass Exemption Notice 2015 (No.1)
+The National Heavy Vehicle Regulator has information on the South Australia Heavy Vehicle Farm Gate Grain Transport Mass Exemption Notice 2020 (No.1).

 Grain Carriers Code of Conduct